 Omalizumab was licensed in New Zealand as an add-on therapy for patients with severe, persistent allergic asthma and for patients 12 years of age or older with severe chronic spontaneous urticaria that remain symptomatic despite H1-antihistamine treatment.
 It is funded by New Zealand's Pharmaceutical Management Agency (PHARMAC) on special authority application under certain circumstances.

 Results of three several phase III trials ASTERIA I, ASTERIA II, and GLACIAL trials support the efficacy of omalizumab in chronic spontaneous urticaria.

-This global, multicenter, randomised, double-blind, placebo-controlled study was funded by Genentech and Novartis Pharma; ClinicalTrials.gov number, NCT01292473.
+This global, multicentre, randomised, double-blind, placebo-controlled study was funded by Genentech and Novartis Pharma; ClinicalTrials.gov number, NCT01292473.
 It has shown that omalizumab reduces symptoms in chronic urticaria.